In a world where weather data oversaturates both the real world and online world, North Tex Wx places importance on weather visuals.

 mission

-On that date, we were stationed at Celina, Texas - with our intention being to get a full view of what a tornado-prone storm looks like from miles and miles away, and WHY it's important to take severe warnings seriously.
+On that date, we were stationed at Celina, Texas - with our intention being to get a full view of what a tornado-prone storm looks like from miles and miles away, and WHY weather visuals are important in terms of conveying the seriousness of severe weather.

-As you'll see in the video below, there is non-stop, dangerous cloud-to-ground lightning - with one of those lightning strikes hitting an object at timestamp 2:08.
+As you can see in the video, there is non-stop, dangerous cloud-to-ground lightning, with one of those lightning strikes hitting an object at timestamp 2:08.

 As such, North Tex Wx's mission is to relay the significance over why visuals are important.